Electron-Cash/Electron-Cash/README.rst

 ================================

-If your Linux distribution has a different version of python 3 (such as python 3.5 in Debian 9), it is recommended to do a user-space install with `pyenv <https://github.com/pyenv/pyenv-installer>`_.
+If your Linux distribution has a different version of python 3 (such as python 3.5 in Debian 9), it is recommended to do a user dir install with `pyenv <https://github.com/pyenv/pyenv-installer>`_.
 This allows Electron Cash to run completely independently of your system configuration.